Powers of Attorney

 - In Alberta, Nova Scotia, and Nunavut, it’s a Personal Directive.

-- In Manitoba, Saskatchewan, and New Brunswick, it’s called a Healthcare Directive.
+- In Manitoba and Saskatchewan it’s called a Health Care Directive.

 - In Newfoundland & Labrador, it’s called an Advance Health Care Directive